 - Gain an understanding of U.S. political culture, policy, and institutions, and build skills for successful leadership in a Sudanese or South Sudanese context.

 By the end of their time at USIP, youth leaders will be expected to:

-- Produce at least one publishable product on a research topic of their choice, and
+- Produce at least one publishable product or equivalent project on a research topic of their choice, and

 - Develop a Leadership Action Plan for leveraging their new knowledge, skills, and confidence as leaders in Sudan or South Sudan.

 The United States Institute of Peace is an independent, nonpartisan institution established and funded by Congress to increase the nation's capacity to manage international conflict without violence.
 USIP aims to “think, act, teach, and train” across the spectrum of international conflict prevention, management, and resolution and to help societies in the period of post-conflict stabilization.
 Learn more about USIP at http://www.usip.org/about-us.